seejohnplay/ddd_elixir_stage1_umbrella/docs/implementation-notes.md

 2. Building the project
     1. cd ddd_elixir_stage1_umbrella
     2. mix deps.get
+    3. cd apps/shipping_web/assets
+    4. npm install
 3. Running the web application
     1. cd ddd_elixir_stage1_umbrella
     2. phx.server
 4. Using the web application
 Two sets of hard-wired data for Cargoes and HandlingEvents are part of the Shipping.Repo.
-    * The url: [localhost:4000/tracking/cargoes]() will list all of the hard-wired cargoes.
+    * The url: [localhost:4000/tracking/cargoes](localhost:4000/tracking/cargoes) will list all of the hard-wired cargoes.
-    * The url: [localhost:4000/tracking/cargoes/1]() will fetch the cargo with id equal to 1.
+    * The url: [localhost:4000/tracking/cargoes/1](localhost:4000/tracking/cargoes/1) will fetch the cargo with id equal to 1.
-    * The url: [localhost:4000/tracking/handling_events]() will list all of the hard-wired handling events.
+    * The url: [localhost:4000/tracking/handling_events](localhost:4000/tracking/handling_events) will list all of the hard-wired handling events.
-    * The url: [localhost:4000/tracking/handling_events/1]() will fethc the handling event with id equal to 1.
+    * The url: [localhost:4000/tracking/handling_events/1](localhost:4000/tracking/handling_events/1) will fethc the handling event with id equal to 1.
     * No other operations are supported as of 25 Jun 2017

 ## Observations on the Java Implementation